3-Day UART Workshop with Otto Sturcke: “Step by Step Still Life: An Approach to Classical Realism”

 In this step-by-step workshop, Otto Stürcke shares time-honored techniques in combination with contemporary techniques to achieve effects to your fulfillment.
 Class will include morning lectures on different application approaches to suit your style along with key academic points to always keep in your art journey toolbox: Things like the importance of value, the visual phenomenon known as simultaneous contrast, the principles of light on objects, the misconception and versatility of the pastel medium, and the importance of composition and storytelling.

-Students will dive into fun instructional activities and continue to work on their own pieces from provided photo reference and still life set ups.
+Each day, students will dive into fun instructional activities and continue to work on their own pieces from provided photo reference.
 Otto Stürcke will demonstrate the versatility of the pastel medium through a variety of applied techniques and tools.
-This class is great for beginners to advanced alike since much of Otto’s teaching involves breaking down art theory and putting observation into practice through fun and informative workshops.
+This class is great for beginners to advanced alike since much of Otto’s teaching involves breaking down art theory and putting observation into practice through enjoyable and informative workshops.

 About the Artist: Otto Stürcke was born in 1971 and grew up in Southern California.
 Primarily self-taught, Stürcke joined the U.S. Marine Corps in hopes of attaining financial aid to attend an art college.
 His plans were momentarily altered in 1991 when he was called to serve in Desert Storm.
 Soon after his military service, Stürcke enrolled in art workshops and courses at several local art associations and colleges while launching his illustration career under the mentorship of Mike Butkus.
 Working as an illustrator served Stürcke for honing many techniques and found pastels to be his principal medium of choice.